carlossarkis7/miniramses/galaxy_simulation_guide_full.md

-# Step 7

-## 7. Aligning the Disk with the Coordinate Axes
+# Step 7: Aligning the Disk with the Coordinate Axes

 After visualizing the galaxy in multiple planes, it becomes clear that the disk is not perfectly aligned with the simulation box.
 To create consistent, interpretable visualizations, the galaxy must be rotated so that its disk lies flat in the XY plane, with its angular momentum vector pointing along the z-axis.

 ---

-### Step 1: Center the Data Around the Clump
+### 7.1 Center the Data Around the Clump

 First, all cell positions are shifted so that the center of the most massive clump is at the origin: